Products of Bessel functions and associated polynomials: Introduction

 \section{Introduction}

 {\textsc{Introduzione}}{}

 In a recent paper Moll and Vignat \cite{Vignat} have considered the series expansion of powers of the modified Bessel function $(BF)$ of first kind.
-They found that the expansion procedure involves a family of polynomials introduced in \cite{Bender} and, upon extending the relevant properties, the Authors obtained a link with the umbral formalism of ref. \cite{Cholewinski}.\\
+They found that the expansion procedure involves a family of polynomials introduced in \cite{Bender} and, upon extending the relevant properties, the authors obtained a link with the umbral formalism of ref. \cite{Cholewinski}. \\ In a previous paper \cite{Brychkov} an analogous problem has been addressed by Brychkov who provided a formalism for the derivation of products of special functions in general and of BF in particular.

-We reconsider here the problem addressed in ref \cite{Vignat}, within the framework of the formalism (also of umbral nature) developed in \cite{DBabusci}, which will be reviewed in this introduction.
+We reconsider here the problem addressed in refs \cite{Vignat, Brychkov}, within the framework of the formalism (also of umbral nature) developed in \cite{DBabusci}, which will be reviewed in this introduction.
 We will prove that it is naturally suited to obtain the power series of the product of two BF's and in the forthcoming sections we will discuss the extension to any arbitrary number.\\

-One of the main results of \cite{DBabusci} has been the conclusion that the $0-th$ order cylindrical BF is the Umbral $(U-)$ image of a Gaussian function.
+One of the main results of \cite{DBabusci} has been the conclusion that the \textit{0-th} order cylindrical BF is the Umbral \textit{(U-)} image of a Gaussian function.
 By setting indeed that